L1senochek/plants/README.md

 ### Created landing page of the site.
 ### Applied: valid semantic adaptive layout, JavaScript, pixel perfect.
-### Plants is a service that offers its services for growing plants/gardens and plantcare
+### Plants is a service that offers its services for growing plants/gardens and plantcare.